fleabitdev/glsp/website/input/reference/src/object-oriented-programming.md

 		  themselves to participate in the physics system, emitting drawing commands, serializing themselves when the game is saved, and so on.

-		- Entities are sometimes data-driven (for example, an enemy in an action-adventure game might be partially defined by its total health and a list of elemental weaknesses), but defining a new entity usually involves at least some scripting (for example, each enemy would have an AI script to control its behaviour in combat).
+		- Entities are sometimes data-driven (for example, a monster in an action-adventure game might be partially defined by its total health and a list of elemental weaknesses), but defining a new entity usually involves at least some scripting (for example, each monster would have an AI script to control its behaviour in combat).

 Entity definitions usually make up the lion's share of any game's codebase, so providing a great